aw1875/cold-war-zombies/README.md

 -   Kick (kicks player from game)
 -   Bring To Me (brings player to host location)

 Most of these offsets are probably outdated based on the current Cold War version as I have not kept it up to date (since I have no interest).
-If you would like to update the offsets it is definitely doable and the tool should be function properly with the updated offsets.
+If you would like to update the offsets it is definitely doable and the tool should function properly with the updated offsets.

 ### Created For